Certified TV Host.

 EATING FEARLESSLY AND WRITING ABOUT IT

-His food writing has appeared in Texas Highways, Black Book Magazine, Urban Daddy, James Beard winner LA TACO, You Gotta Eat This, as well as authoring his own food blogs, Bang for your Burger Buck + Ali Khan Eats.
+His food writing has appeared in Texas Monthly, Texas Highways, Austin Monthly, Black Book Magazine, Urban Daddy, James Beard winner LA TACO, You Gotta Eat This, as well as authoring his own food blogs, Bang for your Burger Buck + Ali Khan Eats.
 His vlog series, “blackbookali” was part of Tastemade’s initial content launch.

 A ham that yearned to be on stage